Mario Party: Star Rush: Critical response

-Critics were also divided on the Mario Shuffle mode, which Nintendo Lifes Thomas Whitehead deemed "an odd misstep" and "possibly the weakest inclusion in the game", with IGNs Jose Otero adding that it was "another quick and forgettable mode".
+Critics were also divided on the Mario Shuffle mode, which Nintendo Lifes Thomas Whitehead deemed both "an odd misstep" and "possibly the weakest inclusion in the game", with IGNs Jose Otero adding that it was "another quick and forgettable mode".
 Nintendo World Reports Daan Koopman found this mode fun but unlikely to be replayed due to having only one board, whereas Game Informers Brian Shea was "pleasantly surprised" and found his "most thrilling moment" in this mode.
-Shea stated that his favorite mode was Balloon Bash, which he believed most resembled traditional Mario Party gameplay, though other reviewers criticized the low number of boards for this mode, as well as the amount of luck involved.
+Shea stated that his favorite mode was Balloon Bash, which he believed most resembled traditional Mario Party gameplay, though other reviewers criticized the low number of boards for this mode, as well as the high amount of luck involved.
 The Rhythm Recital mode was generally criticized due to a lack of difficulty settings, as well as the players' musical notes not matching the instrumental themes.
 The Challenge Tower mode received a more positive response from critics, being referred to by Koopman as "surprisingly addictive".

-In terms of the minigame selection, Nintendo Lifes Thomas Whitehead stated that they were "generally effective and enjoyable", Game Informers Brian Shea opined that they "were more hit or miss than ever before". and Nintendo World Reports Daan Koopman wrote that "although there could be more variety in the minigames", he found that the games that were there were "a lot of fun".
+In terms of the minigame selection, Nintendo Lifes Thomas Whitehead stated that they were "generally effective and enjoyable", Game Informers Brian Shea opined that they "were more hit or miss than ever before", and Nintendo World Reports Daan Koopman wrote that "although there could be more variety in the minigames", he found that the games that were there were "a lot of fun".
 The boss minigames in particular were praised, being described as "entertaining tests of reaction time, memory and even rhythm", as well as "among the strongest minigames available".
 However, Destructoids Jed Whitaker complained of a lack of minigames and overall content, noting that Star Rush contained 53 minigames compared to Island Tours 81, making Star Rush "hardly recommendable".
-Retrospectively, Jesse Lennox of Digital Trends placed Star Rush second to last in a ranking of 18 Mario Party games, adding that it included only three more minigames than the original Mario Party.
+Retrospectively, Jesse Lennox of Digital Trends placed Star Rush second to last in a ranking of 18 Mario Party games, adding that it included only three more minigames than the original Mario Party (1998).